cn205000/IT-Portfolio/Active Directory/ActiveDirectory-GPO-Management/readme.md

 <br>

 ## Step 2️⃣: Enforcing Group Policy Settings for Specific Departments

+>📌 *Why?* Secures administrative tasks by assigning them only to approved users.

 1. In GPMC, go to the **IT-Admins** group, Right-click → **Create a GPO in this domain, and link it here** → Name: IT-Admin Policies.
 2. Right-click → Edit GPO:
   - Computer Configuration → Windows Settings → Security Settings → Local Policies → User Rights Assignment